Rough road ahead for Latam and Caribbean economies, says IMF

 “What we’re urging in Latin America is, please concentrate on the reforms that would bring more vibrancy to growth,” she said.

-The fund on Monday praised country’s commitment to containing the COVID-19 pandemic, saying that “additional fiscal support would create the conditions for a faster recovery”.
+The fund on Monday praised countries’ commitment to containing the COVID-19 pandemic, saying that “additional fiscal support would create the conditions for a faster recovery”.

 The most recent IMF projections forecast GDP across Latin America and the Caribbean to grow by 4.1% in 2021 and 2.9% in 2022.
 Peru is expected to achieve among the strongest rebounds in the region, with its economy projected to grow by 9% this year and 5.2% in 2022.